emaLorenzo/react-redux-code-challenge/README.md

 - Some boilerplate code has been given to you for starters.
 Feel free to keep or remove whatever you want.
 - Create the widgets you see in the image below in the HomePage component.
     - The widget titled _Create New Company_ should have the behavior of adding new companies to the widget entitled _Companies_
     - The widget titled _Create New Person_ should add employees to a company's roster of employees.
-The data for the employee should pulled from [random user API](https://randomuser.me/).
-If no companies are entered, this widget should be disabled or not visible, your choice.
+The data for the employee should pulled from [random user API](https://randomuser.me/). **You do not need the name and address field as shown in the photo, all data should be pulled from the API.** If no companies are entered, this widget should be disabled or not visible, your choice.
     - The widget title _Companies_ should present all of the companies that have been entered, each with their own card.
     - The company cards should provide the data entered from the _Create New Company_ widget, and also have a link to the DetailsPage.
     The Details page will then display the respective companies information on click/key press.